jmespath/jmespath.jep/proposals/0000-lexical-scope.md

 triggering an `undefined-variable` error only when the `variable-ref` is evaluated.

-Note that the when evaluating the `bindings` rule, the expression bound to a variable is completely evaluated before binding to the variable.
+Note that when evaluating the `bindings` rule, the expression bound to a variable is completely evaluated before binding to the variable.
 Any references to the variable are replaced with the result of this evaluation, the expression is not re-evaluated.
 This is worth clarifying specifically